Baldurs Gate 3: Swarmkeeper Ranger

 Is Swarmkeeper a good subclass in Baldur's Gate 3?
 On this guide page, we describe its most important features and advantages.
 You will learn about the types of swarms you can summon, as well as what kind of damage they can inflict and when they will be most useful.
 We also discuss the recommended strategy when playing as a Swarmkeeper Ranger.

-Unlocking the Swarmkeeper subclass became possible thanks to Patch 8 for BG3, which was released in April 2025.
+The Swarmkeeper subclass in BG3 was made available in Patch 8, which was released in April 2025.
 It wasn't available in the earlier versions of the game.

 Most important features of this subclass